 Prior to joining the Center, Emily worked with Total Quality Logistics for five years where she managed a wide book of business and worked with customers and carriers on a daily basis, negotiating services, needs, and costs.
 Emily graduated from Miami University where she earned a Bachelor of Science in Business.

-Jane Jordan is the Administrative Coordinator for the Center of Innovation for Logistics.
+Jane Jordan is the Marketing and Administrative Coordinator for the Center of Innovation for Logistics.
 Mrs. Jordan has a well-rounded 30+ year career having previously worked at the Georgia Ports Authority, in banking management, and in a law and property management firm.
 Jane manages the administrative activities of the Center, including customer service, scheduling, and procurement.